-Conclusion: The Benchmarking Report presents national data on bicycling and walking that health professionals and advocates use to strengthen their efforts.
-The project promotes data collection and availability, illustrates key trends, highlights progress being made, and strengthens the case for a higher priority on funding for bicycling and walking initiatives
+Conclusion: This report makes national data on biking and walking available to health professionals and advocates to use to strengthen their efforts.
+The project promotes data collection and availability, illustrates key trends, highlights the progress being made, and strengthens the case for a higher priority on funding for biking and walking initiatives.

 Public health or related public policy